tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2015-04-25-referer-suppressor.md

 footprint you visited via an external hyperlink.

 That's why "Referrer Suppressor" is needed.
-And as a result, this functionality keeps your admin url (with some queries) secret when you are in the admin area.
+And as a result, this functionality keeps your admin url (with some queries) secret while you are in the admin area.

 ### How to suppress a referer? ###